Minneapolis–Saint Paul International Airport / Wold–Chamberlain Field

 Forecast Outlook

 The TAF forecast covers the next 27 hours.
 Conditions are expected to fluctuate between VFR and MVFR.
 VFR pilots should be prepared for deteriorating conditions.
-Expected weather includes: Light Thunderstorm Rain.
-Temporary MVFR conditions are forecast with Light Thunderstorm Rain between 22:00Z and 02:00Z.
+Expected weather includes: Light Thunderstorm Rain, Mist.
+There is a 30% probability of MVFR conditions with Light Thunderstorm Rain, Mist between 21:00Z and 01:00Z.

 Pilot Recommendations